azizs10/yt-dlp-GUI/README.md

 - Choose a destination folder to save files
 - Real-time progress bar and download log
 - Modern dark-themed interface powered by CustomTkinter
+- You can choose to download 1 video or all the playlist

 ## Interface